cap-js/docs/java/outbox.md

 outboxService.submit("myEvent", message);
 ```

-A handler for the custom message must be registered on the outbox service to perform the processing logic, once the message is published by the outbox again:
+A handler for the custom message must be registered on the outbox service.
+This handler performs the processing logic when the message is published by the outbox:

 ```java
 @On(service = "<OutboxServiceName>", event = "myEvent")